Infallibility: Universal teachings

 Islam teaches that the teachings and guidance by the Prophets with regard to bringing the message of the One true God is infallible.
 Islam also teaches that the Quran is an infallible text.

 Additional Shi'a teachings

-In Shi'a theology, the belief is that the Ahl al-Bayt, including Muhammad, his daughter Fatima Zahra and Shi'a Imams are all infallible.
+In Shi'a theology, one of the two branches of Islam, the belief is that the Ahl al-Bayt, including Muhammad, his daughter Fatima Zahra and Shi'a Imams are all infallible.
 It is believed that they are infallible in the sense that all statements or teachings made by them can be relied on to be certainly true, that all information believed by themselves is true, and that they have complete knowledge about right and wrong and never intend to disobey God.
-It is also held by Shi'as that there were 124,000 Prophets, beginning with Adam and ending with Muhammad - with all, including the last, being infallible in the same sense as the Ahl al-Bayt.
+It is also held by Shi'as that there were 124,000 Prophets, beginning with Adam and ending with Muhammad – with all, including the last, being infallible in the same sense as the Ahl al-Bayt.